San Marino in the Eurovision Song Contest 2023: Semi-finals

-Second Chance
+Second chance

-Before the Second Chance round, Pjero was initially confirmed among the contestants with the song "Spiderman", but he was later disqualified from the competition as his song had already been released two years earlier on digital platforms, in conflict with the contest rules.
-Selina Albright was initially selected as an alternate, but had to drop out due to logistical reasons; thus, TES - Tutti Esageratamente Stronzi were subsequently selected to compete.
+Before the second chance round, Pjero was initially confirmed among the contestants with the song "Spiderman", but he was later disqualified from the competition as his song had already been released two years earlier on digital platforms, in conflict with the contest rules.
+Selina Albright was initially selected as an alternate, but dropped out due to logistical reasons; thus, TES – Tutti Esageratamente Stronzi were subsequently selected to compete.